Stockradar MEMBER LOGIN

 RESULTS:

-Below are the equity curves from various market capitalisation groupings Top 100 and Midcap 50 and portfolio sizes 5-30.
-The Stockradar home page charts of the Conservative and Energiser 100/20 are used as comparison benchmarks
+Below are the equity curves from market grouping the Top 100 portfolio sizes 5-20.
+The Stockradar home page charts of the Accumulation index and Energiser 100/5 and 100/10 are used as comparison benchmarks.

 RESULTS ANALYSIS:

-• The best results come from the smaller portfolios in the Top 100 and Midcap groupings.
+• The best results come from the smaller portfolios in the Top 100 group.

-• The smaller portfolios require a strong conviction from the investor but the portfolio sizes from 5 to 20 all provide outperforming returns ex the Top 50 data universe.
+• The smaller portfolios require a strong conviction from the investor but the portfolio sizes from 5 to 20 all provide outperforming returns.

-• I have removed portfolio sizes 1-4 as too small and with slightly more erratic result and portfolio sizes 21 to 40 as weaker performers to focus on the best returns.
+• I have removed portfolio sizes 1-4 as too small and with more erratic less correlated results. and portfolio sizes 11 to 40 as weaker performers.

 • The smaller the number of stocks in the portfolio, the better the results.